 [44.
 Repealed by No. 81 of 1996 s.
 21.]

-45. Commissioner may direct Registrar to bring land under the operation of this Act
+45. Commissioner may direct Registrar to bring land under this Act

 Notwithstanding anything hereinbefore contained the Commissioner may after the publication of such advertisements as he may deem fit direct the Registrar to bring any land under the operation of this Act.